-Conversations.
 Relationships are built on conversations.
-Ask any young man or woman who is developing a relationship.
 Find opportunities to talk with students.
 Show an interest in their lives.
 Ask about their background, their interests, and their dreams.
-Then listen!
+Listen carefully to their replies.
 Many students are longing for someone to care, to understand.
-Then, when you speak, direct the student toward faith.
+Always listen first, then when you speak direct the student toward faith.
 If the student is discouraged, share a promise from Scripture.
-If the student has achieved, celebrate!
-And praise God for His role in the accomplishment.
+If the student has achieved, celebrate together and praise God for His role in the accomplishment.

-Prayer.
 Prayer is a powerful relational strategy.
+Seek opportunities to pray with and for your students.
+Prayer transforms lives.
 A colleague of mine was attending a conference when a young man walked up.
 He was a student from a few years before, now a professional.
 “I’m so happy to see you!” he exclaimed.
 “I have never forgotten you.
-One day, you noticed that I was worried, and you asked.
+One day, you noticed that I was worried, and you asked what I was worried about.
 After we talked, you offered to pray for me.
 That was the only time during the years I was at the school that someone prayed just for me.”
 My colleague said that it was a bittersweet moment.
-Sweet, in that a prayer, which he scarcely remembered, made a lasting impression on a young person’s life.
-But then he wondered, how many other students went through their experience at the school and no one ever prayed just for them.
-Seek opportunity to pray with and for the students.
-Prayer transforms lives.
+It was sweet because a prayer which he scarcely remembered made a lasting impression on a young person’s life, but then he wondered how many other students went through school with no one ever praying just for them.

-Spiritual community.
 Not long ago I was invited to speak at the alumni homecoming of an institution where I had served some years before.
-It was wonderful to see my students again!
-Then several approached.
-“Teacher, you taught us so many things, and now we have forgotten almost everything!”
-I felt a bit disheartened.
-“But,” they continued, “there is something we always remember.
+Several of my students approached.
+They said, “Teacher, you taught us so many things, and now we have forgotten almost everything!”
+I felt a bit disheartened at hearing this.
+“But,” they continued, “there is something we will always remember.
 You and your wife invited us to your home one evening.
 We ate together, and you shared with us some of your experiences.
 We have never forgotten.”
 That same homecoming, another two students recalled the Sabbath when we had gone to the mountains together as one of the highlights of their experience.
 I was surprised, but perhaps I shouldn’t have been.
 Creating community is one of the most effective ways to help students connect with one another and with God.

-When we create occasions of friendship and spiritual fellowship, we touch lives for eternity.
+When we create occasions for friendship and spiritual fellowship, we touch lives for eternity.